Posted on: 06-05-2015 in Retirement Planning

-You have just started making some real money and you have so many ideas what to spend it on.
+You have just started making some real money and you have so many ideas on what to spend it on.
 But at the same time, everyone says you should always put part of your income aside and save for retirement, even when it’s 35 or 40 years away (seriously?).
 One of the first things a young professional learns about adult life is that we are often supposed to achieve multiple goals which are in conflict with each other, like paying off your student debt, buying a house, starting a family and saving for retirement.

 If you are like the typical 20-something (and neither have rich parents nor have accidentally started the next big internet company from your dorm room), your finances may have the following characteristics: